Craterellus cornucopioides: Distribution and habitat

-This fungus is found in woods in North America, Europe, East Asia, and Australia.
+This fungus is found in woods in Europe, East Asia, North America, and Australia.
 In the American Pacific Northwest, it grows from November to March.
 It mainly grows under beech, oak or other broad-leaved trees, especially in moss in moist spots on heavy calcareous soil.
 In Europe it is generally common, but seems to be rare in some countries such as the Netherlands.
 It appears from June to November, and in the United Kingdom, from August to November.
-In Australia, they grow in rainforest gullies, often associated with Northofagus sp., appearing from January to May.
+In Australia, they grow in rainforest gullies, often associated with Northofagus spp., appearing from January to May.

 Because the mushroom tends to be blackish, it easily blends in with leaf litter on the forest floor.
 Some who hunt the species say it is like looking for black holes in the ground.
 It grows in groups.

 Uses

 Despite their unpalatable appearance, horns of plenty are edible and choice.
 According to a Portuguese study, 100 grams of dried C. cornucopioides contain 69.45 g of protein, 13.44 g of carbohydrates (mostly mannitol, a sugar alcohol) and 4.88 g of fat, amounting to 378 calories.
 They contain fatty acids, primarily of the polyunsaturated variety, as well as phenols, flavonoids and 87 mg of vitamin C. Along with Cantharellus cibarius (golden chanterelles) they are also a significant source of biologically active vitamin B12, containing 1.09–2.65 μg/100 g dry weight.

 When dried, C. cornucopioides acquires black truffle notes; in this form it can be crumbled as a condiment.